labarilem/notes/bitcoin-and-cryptocurrency-technologies/digital-signature.md

 ## Unforgeable signature schemes

 When is a signature scheme called unforgeable?
-Let's condider this game:
+Let's consider this game:
 There is an attacker who knows the public key and a challenger who knows the private key too.

 - The attacker can pick a document and get the challenger to sign it.
 - The challenger will sign that document and send the signed data to the attacker.
-- The game can go on as for as much as the attacker wants (at least unitl a plausible amount of documents is signed)
+- The game can go on as for as much as the attacker wants (at least until a plausible amount of documents is signed)

 Then the attacker tries to sign a message that the challenger has not already signed: if the forged message verifies correctly then the attacker wins, else the challenger wins.